Duet3D/DuetSoftwareFramework/src/DocGen/header.md

 There is an extra value `seqs.reply` as well which is used notify clients about new messages (see `rr_reply`).
 Note that these sequence numbers are not exposed in SBC mode.

-*This page is preliminary and subject to further changes.*
+*The object model is subject to further changes and additional features are implemented.*

 # Object Model Description